 Notifications are well-known communication pattern used in one or another way almost in every program.
-Standard Cocoa frameworks widely utilize notifications to communicate with their clients.
-Does it necessary mean that its a good technique?
+Apple system frameworks widely utilize notifications to communicate with their clients.
+Does it necessary mean that it’s a good technique?
 Lets clear up the misconceptions and answer the question: are the notifications considered to be a pattern or anti-pattern?

 You are making your way through the cobwebs of hundreds lines of code.
 You set dozens of breakpoints and your head is overflowing because of focusing on too many things simultaneously.
 Does it sound familiar to you?
 If you have seen one application that heavily utilizes

 Notifications API, you’ve seen them all.
 Lets identify the core